natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 Connecting a NO relay between the left and right terminal that is energized (CLOSED) when the charger enable signal is provided by the BMS will provide low temp backup protection that is also protected from a broken wire.

+On our MPPT, facing it from the front, the H terminal is on the left, the L terminal is on the right.

 TODO:

 1. Temporarily disconnect the left and right terminals from each other.
-2. With a voltmeter measure voltage between the left terminal and VBatt- determine left terminal output voltage
+2. With a voltmeter measure voltage between the 'L' terminal and 'VBatt-' to determine 'L' terminal output voltage [measured +5.03V]
-3. With an ammeter measure current between the left terminal and VBatt-.
+3. With an ammeter measure current between the 'L' terminal and VBatt-. [measured 0.04A 45mA / 4.78 milliA / 47.9 microA]
-4. Based on 2. and 3., determine in line resistance on the left terminal.
+4. Based on 2. and 3., determine in line resistance on the 'L' terminal.
+5. With a voltmeter measure voltage between the 'H' terminal and 'VBatt-' to determine 'H' terminal voltage [measured ~1 milliV]
-5. With a voltmeter measure voltage between VBatt+ VBatt- (at the MPPT inputs).
+5. With a voltmeter measure voltage between VBatt+ VBatt- (at the MPPT inputs) [measured +26.24V]
-6. With an ammeter measure current into the right terminal when VBatt+ is applied to it.
+6. With an ammeter measure current into the 'H' terminal when VBatt+ is applied to it [0.58A 592 mA /  measured 75.5 milliA / 760 microA]
 7. Based on 5. and 6., determine input resistance of the right terminal.
+8. With an ammeter measure current between the 'H' and 'L' terminal [measured 0.02A 27 mA / 3.52 milliA / 35.4 microA]

+During measurement we observed some observed inconsistencies.
+Based on that, we consulted the manual.
+This led us to test the internal fuses in the Fluke which we found were blown.
+We'll remeasure with a known good multimeter.
+Fluke 87 Manual:
+>To calculate the burden voltage: in A, multiply the display reading by 0.03V; in mA, multiply the display reading by 1.8 mV; in µA, multiply the display reading by 100 µV.
+For example, at a 20 mA display reading, the burden voltage is 20.00 x 1.8 mV = 36 mV.
+The approximate resistance between the input terminals is 0.03 ohms for A, 1.8 ohms for mA, and 100 ohms for µA.

 Using the information acquired above, determine how to drive the MPPT ```REMOTE ON-OFF``` input with the ```CHARGE ENABLE``` signal.